Servbot91/Ascension/README.md

 If you started from 0 it can take a quite a bit of time before your performers fill the other tiers on a reasonable bell curve.
 This is by design.
 A healthy tier system is going to filter more and more performers as they hit tier walls and bounce back to where they need to be.
 The scoring is meant to make your selections meaningful.
 Depending on your performer count, this could take a very long time.

 However, there are accelerators that can help your performers climb.
 For example the cross tier match up will pair performers minimum 20+ points higher at a 10% chance.
 If they win, in most cases they can skip a tier.
+Tier Focus events further give performers meaningful matches allowing them to score higher vs lower tier performers due to closer point matching.
 This begins to domino and grow exponentially as more and more performers pass the 1.7 rating wall.
 You will start to see your database accelerate as your S and A tiers break out.

 Another option is to use the other modes.
 Placement mode and Champion mode with performers at least in C in D tier can help accelerate getting performers out of F tier.
-In Head to Head mode with the underdog bonus, performers can see points as high as 2.8.
+In Head to Head mode with the underdog bonus, performers can see points as high as 2.3.

 ### Why S-Tier is hard to climb?